Total Abdominal Colectomy: Basic Surgical Steps

 Next, the surgeon will identify the part of the ileum (small bowel) that will be rejoined with the rectum.
-Lastly, your surgeon will sure that all of the attachments to the tissue have been cut.
+Your surgeon will be sure that all of the attachments to the tissue have been cut.
 The colon will then be divided from the rectum and from the ileum, freeing the colon.
 Once this is complete, he or she will enlarge one of the incision sites and pull the colon out of the abdominal cavity.

 Step 3: Rejoining the ileum and rectum

 After dividing the colon at the predetermined positions, your surgeon will rejoin the ileum and rectum.
 This new connection is called an ileorectal "anastomosis" (IRA).
 This may be made with sutures or by using a stapler.
 If a stapling technique is chosen by the surgeon, a circular stapler will be used to make the anastomosis.
 The operation is finished by rinsing out the abdominal cavity and checking the anastomosis for leaks.
 Finally, all of the keyhole incisions in the abdomen will be closed with stitches or glue.

 Fig 3: The open ends of the ileum and rectum are rejoined.